Cybersource JWT Authentication with Message-Level Encryption (MLE)

 The big picture: two p12 files, two jobs

 You generate two keys in Cybersource and download each as a PKCS#12 (.p12) keystore.
+One signs your requests and encrypts what you send; the other decrypts what comes back.
+(Cybersource also lets you sign the JWT with a shared secret key instead of a certificate; this guide uses the certificate path.)
 Almost everything else follows from understanding what’s inside each one and the job it does.

 The request p12 does two jobs.
 It holds: